Moddderi/Moddderi/README.md

 # Hi there! 👋 I'm Oleh Kyrychenko

-Young and ambitious Frontend / Full-Stack Developer ⚡️
+Young and ambitious Full-Stack Developer ⚡️

 ---